rrnavallah/knkabmojokerto_v2/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 * Or enable Auto-updates to update automatically

 == Changelog ==

+= 4.29 =
+* Settings to load JavaScript files as Normal, Async, or Defer for improved performance.

 = 4.28 =
 * Fix: The Custom Element feature now works correctly even when the 'ctc_chat' class is added dynamically.